raphaelmansuy/tutorials/24-mcp.md

     class I,J,K,L,M outcomeBox
 ```

-**1. Structured Tool Output: Predictable AI Responses**
+### 1. Structured Tool Output: Predictable AI Responses

 **Why this matters:** Unpredictable response formats are a major source of AI integration challenges.
 When an AI tool returns "Customer sentiment: mostly positive with some concerns" instead of a structured score, downstream systems break, reports fail, and business logic crashes.
 Enterprise teams report spending significant time debugging response parsing issues.

-**What it delivers:** The specification now mandates structured, schema-validated outputs from all tools.
-Every response follows a predefined format with type-safe data structures, confidence scores, and standardized metadata fields.
+**What it delivers:** The specification now supports structured, schema-validated outputs from tools.
+Responses can follow predefined formats with type-safe data structures, confidence scores, and standardized metadata fields.

-**How it works:** Instead of parsing free-form responses, developers receive validated JSON objects that integrate seamlessly with existing systems:
+**How it works:** Instead of parsing free-form responses, developers can receive validated JSON objects that integrate seamlessly with existing systems:

 ```json
 {